Baldur’s Gate 3 Cleric Nature Domain Build And Subclass Guide

 Starting Abilities and Skills for Cleric Nature Domain

 Being a tanky subclass, Nature Domain Clerics in BG3 are naturally proficient in Heavy Armor, so you don’t have to worry about being weak or spending an extra Feat point.
-They can be a good option for Tank Builds in BG3 so you should check them out as well.
+They can be a good option for Bg3 Tank Build, so you should also check them out.

 Race: Dwarf, primarily the Gold Dwarf subrace during character creation as the racial bonus ‘Dwarven Toughness’ which raises your HP by 1 and an additional 1 for each level.
 Darkvision and poison resistance are extra bonuses.